e476h171/PERSONAL_PROJECTS/Data Science/Technical Exams/Fetch Rewards/README.md

 ![Capture](https://user-images.githubusercontent.com/78304652/132500383-4e26f500-8800-4d21-a3c9-cea01634c6a5.PNG)

-## Communicate with Stakeholders
+## Sample Email
 Dear Ms. Smith,
 	Thank you for taking the time to meet with me later today.
 There are a few stoppers that we need to discuss in order for me to continue with my work.
 After cleaning the data in python, I discovered some quality issues.
 Could you please provide me with the source of xyz data set, and potentially a contact that I could discuss any technical details with?
 I need to know a bit more about how this quarter’s data is being structured so that I can reason whether or not some missing values make sense.
 Lastly, I propose a cross-functional meeting with x department in order to discuss some areas in which we could optimize the data pipeline in order to get it ready for production.
 I have some concerns about how efficient the process will be if it’s overloaded with data.
 I’ve cc’d the java team and we can discuss mediation at a later date.
-See you later today, the meeting should only last around 30 minutes.

 With Anticipation,